-Madison is the Communications Associate at the Pacific Council on International Policy.
+Madison was the Communications Associate at the Pacific Council on International Policy.
 She graduated with a Master's in Public Diplomacy at USC, and with a Bachelor's in Communication and a minor in Political Science from California Lutheran University.
 She spent a summer in Paris studying European economics and language.

 After graduating, Madison spent two years working in public relations in Los Angeles and New York City before deciding to pursue a graduate degree.
 She is particularly interested in political communication, global public opinion, faith diplomacy and countering violent extremism.